-This simple, non-religious method, focuses on treating the whole person and is inclusive to all.
+This simple, non-religious method of healing, focuses on treating the whole person and is inclusive to all.
 It’s a simple and gentle way of enabling your energy to rebalance by promoting general well-being.

 The daily stresses of life affect our mind, body and spirit, which lead to energy blockages.
 Reiki treats the whole body rather than a specific symptom or area and works to bring us back into balance and reinforce the body’s natural ability to heal itself.